FrankenFreak/Project-Particle-Catalogue/README.md

-Assignment by the University of Manchester
+Project by the University of Manchester

 All codes are written by Clive Marvelous